mixchad/AddingBitcoin/README.md

 **Editorial Policy**

 * Act in the *best interests of the merchant*.
 Be honest, especially if adding Bitcoin Cash may not help their business.
 Make recommendations based on best fit for the merchant - accept no inducements from platform providers to recommend their services.
 * Make *single* recommendations.
 One wallet, one point of sale solution, one web payment button, etc. Decisions slow down adoption.
-After a merchant has started, they will have a better idea of their needs and BCH turnover.
-And therefore in a good position to evaluate other options at that time.
+After a merchant has started, they will have a better idea of their needs and can evaluate additional options at that time.